 This discussion and analysis is intended to serve as an introduction to the SSEA's basic financial statements.
 The SSEA's basic financial statements are comprised of proprietary (enterprise) fund financial statements and notes to the basic financial statements.
-This report also contains supplementary information in addition to the basic financial statements.

 Fund Financial Statements